-N ORDER TO produce the best pool and spa water we can, we use water balance indexes as tools to help predict whether water will deposit or dissolve calcium carbonate; or in other words, whether water tends toward the formation of scale, or tends to be aggressive.
+There are several water balance indexes that are being used as tools to help predict whether pool water will deposit or dissolve calcium carbonate; or in other words, whether water tends toward scale forming or aggressive.
 These water balance indexes used by the swimming pool/spa industry are not guides for proper sanitizing or for human health and safety issues.
 Instead, they are an indication of calcium carbonate solubility and its effect on pool surfaces and equipment.